The average American should expect to live about 78.7 years, according to the Centers for Disease Control and Prevention.

 “But wait!” you might say.
 “There’s no way to earn 10% risk-free.
 And if I lose my money by investing in things like stocks, I’ll be worse off because I’ve also lost the time it took to earn it!”

 True.
 But as with love, when it comes to money, there’s no reward without risk.
 Act cautiously, but don’t miss an opportunity.
 Learn a little more, then earn a little more.
-Check out “7 Ways to Slay Your Fear of Investing — and Other Things.”
+Check out “7 Ways to Slay Your Fear of the Stock Market.”

 Can’t stand the thought of stocks, real estate or other risk-based investments?
 At least get the highest possible rate on your savings by stopping by our Solutions Center and shopping around for the best rates.

-6. Small and soon, not large and later
+6. Small and early, not large and later

 These are the main (legal) ways to get rich: